 As an intern, participants are expected to employ their skills and abilities to contribute to the objectives of their assigned host organization.
 Our internships provide exposure to industry professionals and promote career development.
 To support that endeavor, interns will be placed based on interests and specific project availability.

 All internships are currently based out of our headquarter offices in Tallahassee, Florida.
-For assistance finding other emergency management internships at an agency near you please contact our Internship Coordinator.
+For assistance finding other emergency management internships near you, please contact your local emergency management office www.floridadisaster.org/counties/.

 A complete application package must include: